OpenCadia/OpenCadia/README.md

 -add multiple graphs<br />
 -add sensor data exporting and replay<br />
 -check if there are any bugs when displaying DTC error codes<br />
--add automatic reconnect in case you get disconnected -catch and handle some errors when connection gets broken.
+-add automatic reconnect in case you get disconnected<br />
+-catch and handle some errors when connection gets broken.

 ![ELM327](/elm327.jpg)